-id the index or position of the converter to be removed in the specified converter list. fromJava logical value indicating which set of converters on which we are operating: from Java to R (TRUE) or from R to Java (FALSE).
-The latter is currently not implemented and awaits the next version which will use C++.
+id the index or position of the converter to be removed in the specified converter list.

+fromJava logical value indicating which set of converters on which we are operating: from mented and awaits the next version which will use C++.